 - Continuing, some Returning (based on academic history), and Personal Enrichment students will be notified by email of their WebSMART registration date.

-Priority registration for Foster Youth, Veterans, EOPS, DRC, CalWORKs, and Homeless Youth.
-Current Student Educational Plan required.
+Priority registration for EOPS, DRC, CalWORKs, Veterans, Homeless Youth & Foster Youth; Current Student Educational Plan required except for Foster Youth

-Priority registration for Athletes, Honor Students, Trio Students, International Students, Promise Students, and Associated Student Board.
-Current Student Educational Plan required.
+Priority registration for Athletes, Honors Students, Associated Student Board, TRIO, Promise students, & International students; Current Student Educational Plan required

-Online registration for PEP Students and Continuing Middle College students.
+Online registration for continuing Middle College students and PEP students

-Online registration for new and returning students.
-Current student educational plan require.
+Online registration for new & returning students; Current student educational plan required

-Online registration for all other new and continuing students.
+Online registration for all new and continuing students

-Online registration for Concurrent Students and new Middle College students
+Online registration for concurrent students & new Middle College students

-Online registration for students who are on probation or have earned greater than 100 degree-applicable units
+Online registration for all students including students who are on probation or have earned greater than 100 degree-applicable units

 How to Register